|

 center.
 For information on the physics of crowns see flat

 belt crown.
-The next two questions provide tips on tracking belt installation and prevention of slipping.
+The next two questions provide tips on tracking belt installation and prevention of

 Back to top

-Q12: What is the RAVE technique for
+Q15: What is the RAVE technique for

 tracking sleeve installation?

-you spray RAVE Ultra-Hold hair spray (or the equivalent sticky
+you spray RAVE Ultra-Hold hair spray (or the equivalent sticky liquid

-slippery while the
+slippery while the RAVE is wet, so sleeves will

 slide on much easier.
 In about 90 seconds RAVE will dry and